melt-umn/melt-website/ableC/index.md

 # ableC: Attribute grammar-Based Language Extensions for C

-We have nearly completed an implementation of C, at the C11 standard, in Silver.
+ableC is an implementation of C, at the C11 standard, using Silver.
 This is used as a *host language* in our work on extensible languages.

+See our OOPSLA 2017 paper: [Reliable and Automatic Composition of Language Extensions to C: The ableC Extensible Language Framework](http://www-users.cs.umn.edu/~evw/pubs/kaminski17oopsla/index.html).

 To date we've developed a number of language extensions.
 These include extensions for

 + algebraic data types, with pattern matching
++ SQLite, with type-checked queries
++ Cilk, for task-based parallel programming
 + regular expressions, with matching
 + an extension that combines these two to allow regular expressions to be used as patterns when matching on strings as part of an